 Make sure someone in your group knows how to provide first aid for injuries such as burns, shock, asphyxiation, smoke inhalation, heat induced illness, etc.

-Being able to move to the nearest safe place in the case of a fire requires you to know exactly where you are at all times.
-Put a greater focus on your navigation so that any decisions made in an emergency are based on a precise knowledge of your current location.
+Being able to move to the nearest safe place in the case of a fire requires you to know where you are at all times.
+Put a greater focus on your navigation so that decisions made in an emergency are based on a precise knowledge of your current location.

 Keep track of possible features that could provide refuge from fire, allowing better decision making if you do encounter a blaze.
 Don’t just examine what shelter is available, but also consider the most efficient, and safest way, of reaching it.